PhuongPham7112/PhuongPham7112.github.io/_posts/2024-07-16-lanesplitterz.md

 First time trying out a project that's very stylized.

 ### Toon Shading
-Made a toon outline & shading post-processing effect using Sobel edge detection algorithm based on normal, depth, and color.
+Since my art team wanted a flatter cartoon-ish look, I made a toon outline & shading post-processing effect using Sobel edge detection algorithm based on normal, depth, and color.
+With some cel-shading on top and a LOT of tuning, we had a pretty cool effect that feels like a comic book.
-Also added a bit of a custom Bloom effect inspired by Benday Dots with Scriptable Render Pipeline.
 ![Toon shading](/assets/lanesplitterz/content.webp)

 ### VFX